p1pahare/flutter_anime_songs_player/README.md

 -> Play Video (Can switch between Audio only and video)

--> Android Apk can be downloaded from releases Folder
+-> Android Apk can be downloaded from [Here](https://app.box.com/s/6bu50l7xsp0go9u3rxjeruic2974qwuw)

 ## Planned Features